yoann-dufresne/SLIM/README.md

   <img src="https://github.com/yoann-dufresne/SLIM/blob/master/www/imgs/slim_logo.svg" alt="SLIM logo" width="250px"/>
 </p>

-SLIM is a node.js web app providing an easy Graphical User Interface (GUI) to wrap bioinformatics tools for amplicon sequencing analysis (from illumina paired-end FASTQ to annotated OTU matrix).
+SLIM is a node.js web app providing an easy Graphical User Interface (GUI) to wrap bioinformatics tools for amplicon sequencing analysis (from illumina paired-end FASTQ to annotated ASV/OTU matrix).
 All the pipeline is embedded in a [docker](https://www.docker.com/).

 # Install and deploy the web app